ype/opensuse-spotify-installer/spec/README.md

 You need `rpmbuild` package from your system.

-Then find the hiearchy like `/usr/src/packages`:
+Then find the hierarchy like `/usr/src/packages`:

 		-- BUILD